FLAMEGPU/FLAMEGPU2-docs/src/guide/visualisation/visualising-agents.rst

 :class:`AgentStateVis<flamegpu::visualiser::AgentStateVis>` has the same methods as :class:`AgentVis<flamegpu::visualiser::AgentVis>` to allow agent states to be differentiated by their: model, model scale and color, using the same methods as described in the above sections.
 It is not possible, to specify a different position or direction configuration for each agent state.

+Additionally, all agents in a particular state can be hidden using :func:`setVisble()<flamegpu::visualiser::AgentStateVis::setVisible>`.

 .. tabs::

   .. code-tab:: cpp C++